As part of our Clean and Renewable Campaign, our office has developed a Clean and Renewable Community Survey.

-This step is essential to the planning process, as the opinions and perspectives given in these meetings will help lay down the foundation for what the path towards 100% Clean and Renewable will look like for Athens-Clarke County.
+This is essential to the planning process, as the opinions and perspectives collected in this survey will help lay down the foundation for what the path towards 100% Clean and Renewable will look like for Athens-Clarke County.

 On May 21st, 2019, the Athens Clarke-County Mayor and Commissioners unanimously voted to adopt a resolution to commit ACC’s energy to come from clean and renewable sources by 2035.